 Stand reservation system

 Plan your hunting in advance and book the stand for a specific time depending on your schedule.
-The system is not limited to reservations, you can also view availability of all stands to organize your hunt.
+The system is not limited to reservations, you can also view the availability of all stands to organize your hunt.
 Additionally, you can also get details about the current occupant of any stand

 Trail camera management

-This is a must feature for users of trail cameras to manage all their trail cameras.
+This is a must-feature for users of trail cameras to manage all their trail cameras.
 This is considered to be one of the best trail camera management systems with 40GB of storage.
 You use this storage to save photos.

 The AI species recognition system automatically identifies the animal and adds tags to the photos.
 Also, the trail cameras management system is programmed to add weather and solunar data to all the photos.
 With this information, you know at what time and condition the photos were taken.
 You can also keep an eye on trail camera activity by generating heat map